johntsinger/da-python-p10/README.md

 #### Install dependencies :

-You can install dependencies using pip or Poetry
+You can install dependencies using pip or Poetry.

 ##### Using pip